Discookie/llvm-project/clang-tools-extra/docs/clang-tidy/checks/portability/non-portable-integer-constant.rst

 `cert-int17-c` redirects here as an alias for this check.

-Finds integer literals that might have different bit-widths on different platforms.
+Finds integer literals that are being used in a non-portable manner.

 Currently the check detects cases where maximum or minimum values should be used instead, as well as error-prone integer literals having leading zeroes, or